awslabs/aws-well-architected-labs/Security/100 - Basic Identity & Access Management User, Group, Role/README.md

 ## Introduction
 This hands-on lab will guide you through the introductory steps to configure AWS Identity and Access Management (IAM).
-You will use the AWS Management Console and AWS CloudFormation to guide you through how to automate the configuration of a new AWS account with IAM best practices.
+You will use the AWS Management Console to guide you through how to configure your first IAM user, group and role for administrative access.
 The skills you learn will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).

 ## Goals:
 * Protecting AWS credentials